-- You will learn to think critically, analytically and independently - You will be exposed to different cultures and experiences to help you understand the world we live in - You will refine important transferable skills in written and oral communication
+- You will learn to think critically, analytically and independently - 2 You will be exposed to different cultures and experiences to help you understand the world we live in - 3 You will refine important transferable skills in written and oral communication

-Mrs. C. Mosfiliotis
+For clarifications please see the Head of Faculty, Mrs. C. Mosfiliotis